rust-stuco/lectures/week14/concurrency.md

     * Track all of the state necessary to suspend/resume work

 <!--
 This is essentially what the operating system is doing with synchronous threads, but at the kernel level.
-Asynchronous programs have to do this at the user level, which is significantly harder.
+Asynchronous programs have to do this at the user level, which makes it significantly harder (not that kernel programming isn't hard -_-).

 Also note that we are using the word "task" here instead of "thread".
 This is intentional, and we'll explain this more in depth later.
 -->